qbicsoftware/spark-benchmark-cli/README.md

 -q "select * from Variant INNER JOIN Variant_has_Consequence ON Variant.id = Variant_has_Consequence.Variant_id INNER JOIN Consequence on Variant_has_Consequence.Consequence_id = Consequence.id" \
 -d org.mariadb.jdbc.Driver
 ```

-This will load all required tables and allow for queries.

 ## Tests
 Run tests <b>inside the sbt console</b> from the root project directory using: